zeta-chain/node/LOCAL_TESTING.md

 ### Run e2e tests

-Now we have built all the docker images; we can run the e2e test with make command:
+Now we have built all the docker images, we can run the e2e test with make command:
 ```bash
 # in zeta-node/
 make start-e2e-test